 (4) my press.

-- Impact Ejecta-Induced Melting of Surface Ice Deposits on Mars (accepted)
+- Impact Ejecta-Induced Melting of Surface Ice Deposits on Mars (in press)

 Crater Degradation in the Noachian Highlands of Mars: Assessing the Hypothesis of Regional Snow and Ice Deposits on a Cold and Icy Early Mars (pdf)